Gataquadrada/nightbot-commands/README.md

 <br />
 <br />

-Creating the counter (the command that will hold the math), with a 10 seconds cooldown:
+Now, we create the counter (_the command that will hold the math_), with a 10 seconds cooldown:
 `!commands add !korok -ul=moderator -cd=10 -a=!commands edit !koroks YAHAHAAAA! 🥬 We got $(count)/900 Koroks!`
 <br />
 <br />

 The `-a` flag means the command will call another command (_inception_).
 Passing whatever text that comes afterwards as argument (in this case, `edit !koroks YAHAHAAAA! 🥬 We got $(count)/900 Koroks!`).
 Meaning Nightbot will act as it's own channel moderator and edit another command.
-All by itself.
+And update the `!koroks` command to now display the text `YAHAHAAAA! 🥬 We got {number}/900 Koroks!`.

 <br />
 <br />